Apteco/py-apteco/docs/source/reference/topics/cubes.rst

         It is held on the object in the :attr:`_data` attribute as a Numpy :class:`array` but this is not considered public, and so to work with the data you should convert it to your desired output format.
-        The only format currently supported is a Pandas :class:`DataFrame` but other formats will be added in future.
+        The only format currently supported is a Pandas :class:`DataFrame`.

     .. method:: to_df()

         Return the cube as a Pandas :class:`DataFrame`.

-        Currently, the :class:`DataFrame` is configured such that:
+        The :class:`DataFrame` is configured such that:

             * the *index* is a :class:`MultiIndex`,
               with each level corresponding to a dimension
-            * there is one *column* which is the single (default) count measure, named after resolve table of the cube
+            * there is one *column* which is the single (default) `count` measure, named after resolve table of the cube
             * the index labels are the dimension category descriptions, rather than codes